 Imagine that one day, you are having a hard time taking in a good breath.
 The unpleasant feeling may feel similar to the light at the end of the tunnel slowly darkening.

-This is what people with asthma experience.
+It is what people with asthma experience.

 Asthma has many causes.
 One cause we want to look into is tiny mites and if they can trigger this serious breathing problem.